DunnyBunny1/HoopProphet/README.md

 pip install -r requirements.txt
 ```
 ### Running the project
-1. Start a MongoDB server running at `MONGODB_URI` in the `.env` file (can be locally-hosted or in the cloud)
- 2. Setup the `ChromeDriver` server for your system
+1. Setup the `ChromeDriver` server for your system
 ```bash
 python setup_chromedriver.py
 ```
 - This will download a `ChromeDriver` compatible with your Google Chrome version if one isn't already installed yet.
 On success, it will open a Google Chrome browser window to `Google.com` for 4 seconds and then close it
-3. To perform the web scraping and train the models, run each notebook in the `notebooks/` folder, in-order
+2. To perform the web scraping and train the models, run each notebook in the `notebooks/` folder, in-order
-	1. `01_mvp_data_processor.ipynb`
+	1. `01_player_data-processor.ipynb`
-	2. `02_player_data_processor.ipynb`
+	2. `02_team_data_processor.ipynb`
-	3. `03_team_data_processor.ipynb`
+	3. `03_mvp_data_processor.ipynb`
+	4. `04_data_cleaning.ipynb`
-	4. ...
+	5. ...
-4. You are now free to interact / modify the code as you wish!
+3. You are now free to interact / modify the code as you wish!
-5. Feel free to open a Pull Request if you have an idea for improvement or find a bug
+4. Feel free to open a Pull Request if you have an idea for improvement or find a bug
 ## 🧪 Testing Overview
 Testing was performed primarily through:
 - **Jupyter notebook outputs** to inspect intermediate results and validate transformations